 Step One: Whisk the Dry ingredients

 In a medium or large mixing bowl, whisk together all of the dry ingredients–coconut flour, almond flour, whole psyllium husks, flaxseed meal, baking soda, and salt–until blended.

 Step Two: Add the Liquid Ingredients

 Add the cider vinegar to the water, and then pour into the bowl with the dry ingredients.

-(3) Stir the Wet & Dry Ingredients to Form a Dough
+Step Three: Combine the Wet & Dry Ingredients

 Stir the wet and dry ingredients until the mixture comes together into a dough, making sure to scrape up any and all of the dry ingredients.
 The dough should be thick and feel moist to the touch (but not wet).